This blog may contain affiliate links. Read our disclosure policy for more info.

 Both Vancouver and Lake Louise are experiences in and of themselves, with a wealth of natural beauty and fascinating things to do!
 That’s why a road trip from Vancouver to Lake Louise is one of the most popular, and interesting, adventures in Canada.

-Not only are each of these destinations spectacular, but there are some very worthwhile stops along the route as well!
+Not only are each of these destinations spectacular, but there are some very worthwhile stops and amazing hikes along the route as well!
 If you were to drive straight through, it would take you around 10 hours.
 But why would you want to do that?
 Slow down a little and enjoy the drive from Vancouver to Lake Louise stopping at some of the best places to visit in British Columbia and Alberta along the way.

 That’s why I’ve written this blog – it is about the top 15 places to see on your journey from Vancouver to Lake Louise.
 I recommend taking your time on this road trip and appreciating each location along the route.
 Spend a few days if you can, and if you continue reading, I’ll suggest some great places to stay a night or two.